 Building Complete AI-Focused Conference Content

 Comprehensive AI programming requires strategic session planning.
-Start with a keynote establishing AI's current state in CRE, delivered by someone like Spencer Levy from CBRE who combines market credibility with forward-thinking perspectives.
+Start with a keynote establishing AI's current state in CRE, delivered by someone who combines market credibility with forward-thinking perspectives.
 Follow with breakout sessions targeting specific audiences: "AI for Property Managers" focusing on maintenance prediction and tenant communications, "AI for Investors" covering underwriting and market analysis, and "AI Implementation Roadmaps" for IT directors.

 Panel discussions should balance perspectives.
 Include a skeptical asset manager who questions AI reliability, a PropTech CEO promoting solutions, an enterprise CRE executive sharing implementation experiences, and a regulatory expert discussing compliance.
 This mix generates productive debate rather than echo-chamber agreement.

 Workshop sessions require speakers comfortable with hands-on instruction.
-A three-hour session on "Building Your First AI Pilot Program" should include laptop exercises using actual data sets, budget templates ranging from $50,000 proof-of-concepts to $2 million enterprise rollouts, and vendor evaluation scorecards.
-Limit workshop attendance to 40 participants to ensure meaningful interaction.
+A multi-hour session on building an AI pilot program should include practical exercises, budget templates for projects at different scales, and vendor evaluation frameworks.
+Limit workshop attendance to ensure meaningful interaction.

 The ROI of Expert AI Speakers

 Sponsor acquisition improves with strong AI programming.
-Microsoft paid $150,000 for title sponsorship of NMHC's AI Summit after reviewing the speaker lineup.
-PropTech companies like Cherre, VTS, and Dealpath actively seek speaking opportunities at events featuring credible AI content, often purchasing $25,000-$50,000 sponsorship packages.
+PropTech companies actively seek speaking opportunities at events featuring credible AI content, often purchasing significant sponsorship packages to align with expert speakers.

 Commercial real estate's AI transformation continues accelerating.
-PWC projects that 75% of CRE transactions will involve AI-powered analytics by 2027.
+The firms that understand how to evaluate, implement, and manage AI systems will have significant advantages over those that don't.
 Event planners who establish relationships with qualified AI speakers position their conferences as essential resources for navigating this technological shift.

 Ready to find AI speakers who understand commercial real estate operations, not just algorithms?
 Crimson Speakers specializes in matching CRE events with technology experts who have documented industry experience and proven audience engagement records.